|

 swiping process basically transmits the card serial number to the

-turning the card from cold to hot).
+turning the card from cold to hot = from inactive to active).

 - The technology